-- 1. Make sure the engine is stopped and is level. - 2.
-Close the Fuel Valve. - 3.
-Place a drain pan (not included) underneath the crankcase's drain plug. - 4.
-Remove the drain plug and, if possible, tilt the crankcase slightly to help drain the oil out.
+- 1. Make sure the engine is stopped and is level. - Close the Fuel Valve. - Place a drain pan (not included) underneath the crankcase's drain plug. - Remove the drain plug and, if possible, tilt the crankcase slightly to help drain the oil out.
 Recycle used oil. - 5.
-Replace the drain plug and tighten it. - 6.
-Clean the top of the Dipstick and the area around it.
+Replace the drain plug and tighten it. - Clean the top of the Dipstick and the area around it.
 Remove the Dipstick by threading it counterclockwise, and wipe it off with a clean lint free rag.

-7. Add the appropriate type of oil until the oil level is at the full level.
+Add the appropriate type of oil until the oil level is at the full level.
 SAE 10W-30 oil is recommended for general use.
+Note: Do not thread the dipstick in when checking the oil level.